srayhit/BridgeHeightDetectionUsingPointCloud/README.md

 between dissimilar parallel planes.
 The maximum error recorded over multiple bridge heights was less than 3 cm.

+# Topics covered

+1. ROS
+2. RANSAC algorithm for detecting parallel planes from point cloud data
+3. Record point cloud data from .bag files using RGB-D camera
+4. Turtlebot
+5. Gazebo
+6. Python and C++

+### Content

+1. camera_node: It contains the files for processing the the point cloud data from the camera node and returning the parallel planes.
+Run example.cpp in one terminal.
+It also contains the CMAKELIST, so the entire folder needs to be compiled inside ROS using CMAKE
+2. gazebocode: It contains the relevant file for running the gazebo simulation. final_env.world file creates the environment in gazebo. project_turtlenode.py is the python script which navigates the turtlebot inside the simulated environment in gazebo.
+It links with example.cpp to obtain the bridge height data from the camera node.
+3. turtlebot_node: It contains the relevant files for running the physical turtlebot 2.
+It has the project_turtlebot.py file which navigates the turtlebot in the real world.
+It also obtains bridge height information from the camera node.

+# Topics covered

+1. ROS
+2. RANSAC algorithm for detecting parallel planes from point cloud data
+3. Record point cloud data from .bag files using RGB-D camera
+4. Turtlebot
+5. Gazebo
+6. Python and C++

 # Block Diagram
 ![alt text](https://github.com/srayhit/BridgeHeightDetectionUsingPointCloud/blob/master/blockDiagram.png "Block Diagram")
 # Requirements